laurent85v/archuseriso/readme.md

 #### ZFS support

-To add ZFS support to the image there are two methods: either the `--zfs-support` option which will build the zfs packages before installing them, or the `--pkg-dir <path>` which indicates the path of a directory containing additional packages to install (including those of ZFS).
+To add ZFS support to the iso image two methods are available: either the `--zfs-support` option which will build the zfs packages before installing them, or the `--pkg-dir <path>` which indicates the path of a directory containing additional packages to install (including those of ZFS).

-For the second method there is the `aui-buildzfs` script which allows you to build the zfs packages.
+For the second method the `aui-buildzfs` script can build the zfs packages for you.

 Example: